 Continued protocol instruction and practice that incorporates the telecommunication skills discussed earlier in the day.

 Discuss issues related to dispatch stress and techniques for helping Emergency Police Dispatchers manage stress related to working in a communication center.

 Finish review of the Chief Complaint Protocols and conclude scenario drills.

 Discuss the importance of quality improvement procedures and identify the associated responsibilities of the EPD.

 REVIEW AND TESTING

-Following a thorough course review, students are given the opportunity to demonstrate their competence with the NAED's straightforward EPD certification exam.
+Following a thorough course review, students are given the opportunity to demonstrate their competence with the IAED's straightforward EPD certification exam.